 - Comparing remaining stock to stock lists made before starting to see how much each party sold

 Sharing a Craft Stall with More than One Other Person

-If you are planning to share a stall with more than one or two other people then things can get more complicated.
+If you are planning on sharing a craft stall with more than one or two other people, things can get more complicated.
 One common way to handle the takings in these situations is to mark all the products with coloured sticky dots.
 You use a different colour for each seller.
 When a sale is made the person handling the sale notes the colour of the dot and the amount taken in a notebook.
 At the end of the show you can tally up the dots and amounts to see how much each seller earned.
 This system can work well when the sellers are not too sure who else is selling what.
 Another common (and perhaps simpler) option is to be sure to have clear records of how much stock from each person is on the stall then afterwards you can see who has sold what.

 A Contract For Clarity

 Unless you are very, very sure of your relationship with the other seller/s it may be well worth drawing up a simple agreement in advance.
 You can use this to outline those issues where there might possibly be contention later on.
 This could include how you are dividing the takings, how you are dividing the costs and who is responsible for actually paying those costs, who is supplying a table, display stands and any other stall-dressing that you will require, what is going to happen to any surplus stock (if jointly making individual products) and any information that will be required for tax purposes.

 However you decide to go about sharing your craft stall, best of luck with your next event!